dojo/examples/todo-mvc/README.md

-# Dojo2 TodoMVC - tsx Example
+# Dojo2 TodoMVC

-A reference implementation of [TodoMVC](http://todomvc.com/) built with `tsx` using the current beta1 versions of Dojo 2 packages.
+A reference implementation of [TodoMVC](http://todomvc.com/) using the current beta1 versions of Dojo 2 packages.

 - [Pre-requisites](#pre-requisites)
 - [Usage](#usage)